ibm-cloud-docs/Cloudant/api/document.md

-A subsequent request to purge the document with revision `2-98e2b4ecd9a0da76fe8b83a83234ee71` results in the removal of *all* the revisions because no revision branches are left in an orphan state by the purge.
+A subsequent request to purge the document with revision `2-98e2b4ecd9a0da76fe8b83a83234ee71` results in the removal of *all* the revisions because no revision branches remain in an orphan state by the purge.

 ### Deciding between purge or delete
 {: #deciding-between-purge-or-delete}